cdisc-org/DataExchange-ODM-LinkML/docs/StudyEventData.md

 from_schema: http://www.cdisc.org/ns/odm/v2.0
 see_also:
 - https://wiki.cdisc.org/display/ODM2/StudyEventData
+rank: 1000
 slot_usage:
   StudyEventOID:
     name: StudyEventOID
-    description: Reference to the StudyEventDef.
+    description: Reference to the StudyEventDef .
 The StudyEventOID and StudyEventRepeatKey are used together to identify a particular study event.
 This pair of values uniquely identifies a StudyEvent within the containing subject.
 The StudyEventRepeatKey is present if and only if the StudyEventDef is repeating.